EvoLandEco/RinVSC/README.md

 # Installing extensions
 You can find the Extensions Tab at the left-most panel in `VS Code`.
 Click on it and then search for the following extensions.
 They are fundamental for you to work with `R`:
-- [R](https://github.com/Ikuyadeu/vscode-R) It provides basic R support for VS Code.
+- [R](https://github.com/Ikuyadeu/vscode-R) It provides basic R support for `VS Code`.
 Install R, not R Tools.
 - [R LSP Client](https://github.com/REditorSupport/languageserver) It provides powerful editor support including formatting and debugging.